AbdulRahman-Bakir/cli-tasks-python/README.md

 # CLI Backend Projects

-A collection of backend practice projects built as command-line (CLI) applications in Python.
+A collection of backend practice projects built as command-line (CLIs) applications in Python.
 Each task is isolated in its own folder with a separate virtual environment (excluded via `.gitignore`).

 ---